‘A philosopher worthy of the name has never said more than a single thing:

 — Henri Bergson

-I believe that political ideas and institutions often do that work and I have written three books on the topic: Human Rights as a Way of Life: on Bergson’s Political Philosophy (Stanford, 2013), Human Rights and the Care of the Self (Duke, 2018), and Liberalism as a Way of Life (Princeton, 2024).
+Political ideas and institutions often step into this role and I have written three books on the topic: Human Rights as a Way of Life: on Bergson’s Political Philosophy (Stanford, 2013), Human Rights and the Care of the Self (Duke, 2018), and Liberalism as a Way of Life (Princeton, 2024).

-My next project, Politics and Soulcraft, takes this idea global by investigating how different regimes today (including China, Islamic states, and populist and authoritarian countries) cultivate character and a sense of self.
+My current project, Soulcrafters, extends this inquiry globally, examining how contemporary regimes—including China, Islamic states, and populist and authoritarian countries—actively shape citizens’ characters and sense of self.

 PDFs of my journal articles and chapters are found on my Academia.edu site.